-The faculty has been involved in a process of differentiating their teaching and assessment methods for the MSc, tailoring the program to the expectations of the industry for Masters level graduates.
+The faculty has been involved in a process of differentiating their teaching and assessment methods for the MSc from the BSc, tailoring the program to the expectations of the industry for Masters level graduates.
 The teaching methods involve case studies and practical exercises and are, as such, appropriate for this program of study.